tatuas/AndroidHttpPost/README.md

-AndroidHttpRequestHelper
+AndroidHttpPost
 ========================

-This is an android http request helper class.
+This is an android http post class.